powsybl/powsybl-core/docs/user/functional_logs/import.md

 ```

 ## Version
-Currently, the only serialized version supported is the version 2.1.
+Currently, the serialized versions supported are the versions 2.1 and 3.0.

 ## Dictionaries
 The two methods above look for a `default` dictionary in the `dictionaries` list.